4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 Connection closed by foreign host.
 ```

 To investigate this idea, I checked through metasploit to see if somebody has already tried this method.
-As it turns out, it already has a module! `auxiliary/scanner/smtp/smtp_enum` :tada:
+As it turns out, it already has a module! `auxiliary/scanner/smtp/smtp_enum` 🎉

 ```
 use auxiliary/scanner/smtp/smtp_enum